CiscoCloud/vaquero-docs/docs/current/validator.md

 ## Using vaquero validate

-Running `vaquero validate --sot-dir <base_directory>` The base directory structure should be consistent with the [data model](https://github.com/CiscoCloud/vaquero-docs/blob/gh-pages/docs/current/env-data-structure.md).
+- Validating a local SoT: `vaquero validate --sot-dir <base_directory>` The base directory structure should be consistent with the [data model](https://github.com/CiscoCloud/vaquero-docs/blob/gh-pages/docs/current/env-data-structure.md).
+- Validating a git SoT: `vaquero validate --config config.yml` The config file should contain all the parameters required to start vaquero in server mode, specifically GitHook and SoT fields.

 ## Validation Process

-The first thing validate does is load the directory tree passed to it.
+The first thing validate does is load the directory tree passed to it (via either a local directory, or git).

 - It checks if all links between objects exist